Sussudio: Critical reception

-Some music critics have suggested that the song sounds very similar to "1999" by Prince.
+Some music critics have suggested that the song sounds very similar to Prince's 1982 song "1999".
 Collins does not deny the similarity between the two songs; he stated that he is a fan of Prince's work and remembers listening to "1999" frequently while he was on tour with Genesis.
 Tom Breihan of Stereogum commented in 2020 that "in making funky dance-pop, Collins committed the same sin as almost everyone else who made funky dance-pop in the mid-'80s: he bit Prince."
 According to Breihan, "if something like that happened today, Collins would've at least had to give Prince a songwriting credit."
-However, he acknowledged that "even if one groove is a distinct copy of another, everything else is different."
+Breihan acknowledged that "even if one groove is a distinct copy of another, everything else is different."